-If you’re new to QuickBooks Online, or are considering making the move from QuickBooks Desktop to Online, it’s important you know how to utilize this robust piece of software as best as possible.
-Don’t worry, we’ve got you covered.
+That’s where we come in.
 Below is a list of the absolute best sources that teach how to use QuickBooks Online.
-Once you get through all of these resources, you’ll be a QBO pro!
+Once you get through all of these resources, you’ll be a QuickBooks Online expert!

-Starting with the obvious, I want to call out a few Intuit websites that I keep bookmarked and visit OFTEN.
+Starting with the obvious, here are a few Intuit websites that you might want to keep bookmarked and visit often.
 These websites cover everything there is to know on how to use QuickBooks Online:

-1. Quickopedia – Love the name, first off.
-Second, it’s dead simple to navigate and find answers about how to do stuff in QuickBooks Online Accountant.
+1. Quickopedia – It’s dead simple to navigate and find answers about how to do stuff in QuickBooks Online Accountant using Quickopedia.

-2. QuickBooks Connect Conference Nov 13-15, 2016 This?
-This is only the best conference I’ve ever been to, ever.
-EVER.
-It’s 3 goals: Inspire, connect and educate are absolutely accomplished.
-In 2014, we were inspired by the likes of Magic Johnson, Martha Stewart, Arianna Huffington and Brad Smith.
-With around 4000 Intuit employees, accounting professionals, small business owners (and employees!) and entrepreneurs, it was impossible NOT to connect with someone that could help you change your business for the better.
-The variety of training available made it difficult to choose, but no doubt, the tracks were designed to educate attendees in a wide range of topics.
-Icing on the cake?
-The food was amazing and Train was the entertainment!
+2. QuickBooks Connect Conference – This conference has three goals—inspire, connect, and educate—are absolutely accomplished.
+In 2014, we were inspired by the likes of Magic Johnson, Martha Stewart, Arianna Huffington, and Brad Smith.
+With around 4,000 Intuit employees, accounting professionals, small business owners (and employees!) and entrepreneurs, it’s impossible not to connect with someone that can help you change your business for the better.
+The variety of training available made it difficult to choose, but no doubt, the tracks are designed to educate attendees in a wide range of topics.

-3. Intuit Academy – Tons of great training here (I’m biased, maybe, since I present quite a bit of it), and not just on product— you’ll find help in topics like moving online and practice management as well.
+3. Intuit Academy – Tons of great training here (I’m biased, maybe, since I present quite a bit of it), and not just on product— you’ll find help in topics like moving online and practice management on Intuit Academy, as well.

-4. QBO Blog – This is the official QBO blog, providing tips, tricks and product updates.
+4. QBO Blog – This is the official QuickBooks blog, providing tips, tricks and product updates.

-5. Real World Training – They’ve been doing live and on-demand QuickBooks training for years and they’re GOOD.
-Check ‘em out.
+5. Real World Training – They’ve been doing live and on-demand QuickBooks training for years and they’re good.
+Check Real World Training out.

-Who better to turn to for QBO help then users jut like you?
+Who better to turn to for QBO help than users jut like you?
 Here is the best crowdsourced info for using QuickBooks Online:

 8. Twitter – So much stuff here, right?
 Just do a search for QuickBooks and you’ll be able to create a list based on hashtags and people that fit right in with whatever you are looking for.